awsanadelabdulbariahmedsultan-art/YNEB-Global-System/Documentation/Global-Partners/China_Sinopec_CHEC_Infrastructure_Financing.md

 *   **Integrated Logistics Zones:** Building smart free zones around the ports to attract international manufacturing and assembly firms.

 ## 💰 3.
 Financing & Cost Recovery Logic
-*   **Rapid ROI Model:** China’s participation is structured on a "Rapid Cost Recovery" basis, utilizing **AWSAN AI** to monitor production flows and automate royalty settlements.
+*   **Rapid ROI Model:** China’s participation is structured on a "Rapid Cost Recovery" basis, utilizing **AWSAN AI GOVERNANCE SYSTEM** to monitor production flows and automate royalty settlements.
 *   **CAPEX Optimization:** Allocating a fixed **1%** of port revenues to a "Infrastructure Expansion Fund" to ensure continuous maintenance and scaling.

 ## 🧠 4.
 Integration with AWSAN AI Governance
-*   **Operational Transparency:** All Chinese-led construction and logistics data are integrated into the **AWSAN AI** dashboard to prevent cost overruns and ensure 100% project integrity.
+*   **Operational Transparency:** All Chinese-led construction and logistics data are integrated into the **AWSAN AI GOVERNANCE SYSTEM** dashboard to prevent cost overruns and ensure 100% project integrity.
 *   **Neutrality:** China’s role is balanced within the **Big 5 Alliance**, ensuring that infrastructure remains a sovereign national asset governed by code.

 ---